 “The only school in the area that uses similar teaching methods costs over $20,000 a year to attend.
 Comparable tutoring in our area costs $60 an hour.
-I get a month’s worth of tutoring through We All Can Read, for less than that.”
+I can get a month’s worth of tutoring through We All Can Read for less than that.”

 The above chart presents all of the major letters and letter teams taught in the We All Can Read Program.